Skip to contents

 An alternative approach is to model density dependence through its direct effects on population abundances.
 Although not linked directly to vital rates (e.g., survival), this approach can be easier to implement and can capture processes that do not directly affect vital rates, such as fishing, hunting, or logging.

-The density_dependence_n function defines this form of density dependence.
+The add_remove_pre and add_remove_post functions can be used to define this form of density dependence (_pre: before reproduction; _post: after reproduction).
+These functions are described in more detail below and replace the now-deprecated density_dependence_n function.
 In this case, the mask needs to select the relevant classes in the population, and the function takes only one argument, the vector of population abundances.
 This approach can be implemented as follows:

 # specify density dependence that removes 10 % of adults in each generation